initia-labs/guides/rollups/evm/verify-base-contracts/README.md

 1. Query the contract to get its details
 2. Generate the verification command with the correct constructor arguments
 3. Submit the verification request

-## Notes

-- The verification process supports both regular ERC20 tokens and wrapped tokens
-- For wrapped tokens, the script automatically prepends "Wrapped" to the name and "W" to the symbol
-- The verification uses the custom verifier at `https://verification-staging.alleslabs.dev`